 She knows what it’s like to have people attribute a hard-fought victory to luck or chance or oversight or error rather than skill or consistency or toughness or strategy.

 And so it seems she refused to roll the shit of her own continued victimization – by the tennis establishment and press and haters – downhill onto Naomi because she recognized Naomi had enough of her own shit and particularly in that moment.

 Serena seems to have chosen instead to look at Naomi with empathy and extend to Naomi the sort of kindness that only a person that truly bears an understanding of another’s hardship or struggle can offer.

 I suspect that it cost her, too, but she seemingly ate the cost.
-And I like the idea that she stomached the probably kick to her ego and soothed it over with perspective – wisdom, decency, and maturity.
+And I like the idea that she stomached the probable kick to her ego and soothed it over with perspective – wisdom, decency, and maturity.